KyleGospo/docs.bazzite.gg/src/General/FAQ.md

 ## Can I...?

 ### Can I uninstall pre-installed applications (that are not [Flatpak](https://docs.bazzite.gg/Installing_and_Managing_Software/Flatpak/))
 Not recommended and due to technical limitations.
 The uninstalled packages will result in slower updates and take up more storage space.
-We recommend hiding it from the menu.
+We recommend hiding it from the application menu instead.

 ### Can I change the hostname of my device?